 Two other Underground Railroad players on their way to the College Football Hall of Fame were the late Bubba Smith of Beaumont, Tx., and Gene Washington of La Porte, Tx.

-Clinton Jones was a two-time All-American halfback from Cleveland, Ohio, on the Spartans’ 1965 and 1966 national championship teams along with Smith, Webster, Washington and Summers.
-Washington, a retired 3M Company executive in Minneapolis, and Jones, a practicing chiropractor in Los Angeles, echo Summers’ memory.
+Clinton Jones was a two-time All-American halfback and College Football Hall of Famer from Cleveland, Ohio, on the Spartans’ 1965 and 1966 national championship teams along with Smith, Webster, Washington and Summers.
+Washington, a retired 3M Company executive in Minneapolis, and Jones, a practicing chiropractor in Los Angeles, echoed Summers’ memory.

 Michigan State’s Jimmy Raye, who grew up 70 miles down the road from Chapel Hill in segregated Fayetteville, N.C., was a freshman in 1964 destined to become the the South's first black quarterback to win a national title as the Spartans’ starter in 1966.